DYRECT Computed Tomography: DYnamic Reconstruction of Events on a Continuous Timescale: Methods

 \subsection{Ground truth dataset: dynamic CT simulation of fluid flow in a porous medium}

 In the simulation experiment designed to validate the reconstruction method, the phantom mimicked multiphase flow in a porous sandstone sample.
-This kind of flow often exhibits single attenuation transitions per position as one fluid is pumped through the sample to displace the other.
+This kind of flow often exhibits single attenuation transitions per position while one fluid is pumped through the sample to displace the other.
 Within the static matrix (i.c. sandstone), the structure of the porous network impacts the various characteristics of the fluid flow on a local scale~\cite{berg2013realtime}.
 Different flow patterns were simulated in the single 4D simulation, by selection of the transition times.
 The flow direction of the fluid meniscus is given by the 3D spatial gradient unit vector of the transition time.
 Some flows were oriented predominantly horizontally, while others were directed vertically.
 It was expected that the vertical flows, along the rotation axis, were easier to distinguish since this can also be studied using radioscopy (time-resolved radiography).
 The speed of the flow relates to the gradient magnitude of the transition times $|\nabla_\mathbf{x} t^*(\mathbf{x})|$.
 By controlling this, there was a variety of smooth and sudden flows.
 The sole restriction was that the transition times changed monotonically throughout the spatial domain, to achieve a contiguous fluid front. \\

 The synthetic phantom and scan conditions were based on a real scan and reconstruction of a sandstone sample.
 The number of voxels and pixels in the horizontal direction was equal to 989, and the detector had 1528 rows.
 Per 360\textdegree\,rotation, 1482 cone beam projections were simulated.
-The dynamics were simulated in the second of three rotations.
-The simulated projections and reconstructions are shared in an online repository. \\
+The dynamics were simulated in the second rotation of three in total.
+The simulated projections and reconstructions are shared in the online repository \url{doi.org/10.17605/OSF.IO/64ERH}. \\